SpikeGPT: Generative Pre-trained Language Model with Spiking Neural Networks

 The implementation of SpikeGPT is based on integrating recurrence into the Transformer block such that it is compatible with SNNs and eliminates quadratic computational complexity, allowing for the representation of words as event-driven spikes.
 Combining recurrent dynamics with linear attention enables our network to stream incoming data word-by-word, and commence computation before a sentence has been completed, while still retaining long-range dependencies present in complex syntactic structures.
 Our experiments show that SpikeGPT achieves competitive performance on all tested datasets while consuming significantly less energy compared to traditional ANN models.
-Our contributions in the field of NLP and language generation can be succinctly described as follows: firstly, We provide the first demonstration of language-generation using direct-SNN training; secondly, we achieve performance comparable to that of ANNs, while preserving the energy efficiency of spike-based computations and reducing quadratic computational complexity $\mathcal{O}(N^2)$ to linear complexity $\mathcal{O}(N)$; lastly, we have successfully combined the powerful Transformer architecture with SNNs, without the need for additional simulation time-steps, by utilizing linearization and recurrent Transformer blocks.
-This work can pave the way for effectively training large-scale SNNs.
+Our contributions in the field of NLP and language generation can be succinctly described as follows: \begin{enumerate} \item we provide the first demonstration of language-generation using direct-SNN training; \item we achieve performance comparable to that of ANNs, while preserving the energy efficiency of spike-based computations and reducing quadratic computational complexity $\mathcal{O}(T^2)$ to linear complexity $\mathcal{O}(T)$; \item our results demonstrate that a small-scale variant of the SpikeGPT model with 46 million parameters performs competitively against similar transformer models.
+Furthermore, it achieves this performance with an estimated 33.2$\times$ less energy consumption on asynchronous hardware.